“It is not easy being green. Everyone leaves a carbon footprint.

 BOTTLE FOR LIFE - ECO PACKS

-In June 2021 we launched our Explorer’s Gin refill pack.
-When you finish your bottle, you can top it up by purchasing our refill pack.
-Designed to fit through your letter box, it will save you 22% and can be returned to us once used.
+So in June 2021 we launched our Explorer’s Gin refill pack.
+When you finish your bottle, top it up by purchasing our refill pack.
+Designed to fit through your letter box, it will save you 22%.

-It is a win for your pocket and the environment, helping us reduce our carbon footprint.
+This is a win for your pocket and the environment, helping us further reduce our carbon footprint.

 These eco-packs are all being reused / upcycled within the on-trade loop, meaning there is now zero waste!